 5 Tips to Complete the ORSAA - Espanol

 A list of campus contacts at every Oregon public university and community college who can help you with the DACA renewal process.
 Oregon's public universities and community colleges recommend that students renew their DACA status as soon as possible.

 Operated by Oregon GEAR UP, this website has quality information to help undocumented students, families, and educators prepare and pay for college.
 Content is available in Spanish and English.

 The nation’s largest college access and success program to help undocumented immigrant youth get access to a college education.
 TheDream.US offers scholarships nationwide for students with DACA or Temporary Protected Status.
-Their partner colleges – including Eastern Oregon University and Western Oregon University – are committed to serving and graduating DACA students.
+Their partner colleges for their National Scholarship – including Portland State University and Western Oregon University – are committed to serving DACA students.

 This resource from the Oregon Department of Education is available (in English and Spanish) to help schools and districts in Oregon create, maintain, and nurture an equitable, inclusive, and welcoming environment for all students, families, and employees in Oregon’s schools.
 The toolkit includes information on access to higher education for undocumented and DACA students.

 Although federal financial aid – including the Federal Pell Grant – is not available to undocumented and DACA students, Federal Student Aid provides additional information for non-citizens and undocumented students: